 The combination of an increasing number of individuals who engage in high-risk behaviors such as drug abuse and unprotected sex, along with socioeconomic factors that hinder proper prevention methods, create a high-risk population for HIV contraction in Appalachia, Basta adds.

 As associate director of the Appalachian Rural Health Institute, an interdisciplinary health services and research institute at Ohio University, Basta is focusing her efforts on misconceptions about the disease.
-The lack of prevention, education and resources within the region steers these mistaken assumptions, and the professor aims to implement educational HIV/AIDS programs in Appalachia to increase awareness.

 Much of Basta's previous research focuses on the relationship between low-income individuals diagnosed with the disease and their mental health status.
 Basta takes community-based approach to her research in Appalachia but pairs it with education and prevention to promote the awareness in rural areas where people know little about HIV.